Table of Contents

-Frankly, I would have preferred to compare the Yuneec Typhoon H with the Phantom 4 but life isn’t that generous, I own “only” this Yuneec Q500 4K and DJI Phantom 3 Advanced (for the moment >:)).
+Frankly, I would have preferred to compare the Yuneec Typhoon H with the Phantom 4, but life isn’t that generous; I own “only” this Yuneec Q500 4K and DJI Phantom 3 Advanced (for the moment >:)).
 Lately, I found many quadcopter reviews and comparisons made by ones that didn’t even see in reality the product.
-In my opinion, it is fairer to truly review an older product than just put together some speculations in a kind of a review about a new and trendy product.
+In my opinion, it is fairer to truly review an older product than just putting together some speculations in a kind of a review about a new and trendy product.

-DJI and Yuneec Electric Aviation are currently probably the biggest players in the consumer drones market so the battle between them is quite fierce.
+DJI and Yuneec Electric Aviation are currently probably the biggest players in the consumer drone market so the battle between them is quite fierce.

-Both, Yuneec Q500 4k and DJI Phantom 3 are amazing quadcopters in their own way.
+Both Yuneec Q500 4k and DJI Phantom 3 are amazing quadcopters in their own way.
 These two have not just completely different designs but also different features.
-Promise that I will try to honestly underline all the pros and cons of these two competitors.
+Promise that I will honestly underline all the pros and cons of these two competitors.

 Yuneec Typhoon Q500 4k vs DJI Phantom 3 Advanced

-On the first impression, the biggest advantage of the P3A over the Yuneec 4k was the much greater flight and FPV range.
-While, everywhere (RC Forums, Facebook, and Reddit) I have read that the image quality of the DJI Phantom 3 is better, after testing both of them I found out that the Yuneec’s 3-axis gimbal offers much smoother videos with less jello effect.
+On first impression, the biggest advantage of the P3A over the Yuneec 4k was the much greater flight and FPV range.
+While everywhere (RC Forums, Facebook, and Reddit) I have read that the image quality of the DJI Phantom 3 is better, after testing both of them, I found out that the Yuneec’s 3-axis gimbal offers much smoother videos with less jello effect.

 Contrary to the DJI Phantom 3 package, where after a few flights you will find that you need to additionally purchase some accessories, the Yunnec’s package is very rich.